OscarB11/OscarB11/README.md

 Soon a computer science Graduate and an upcoming software engineer

-However, I also enjoy learning about and working with hardware and do so regularly.
+However, I also enjoy learning about and working with hardware.